 Find Appropriate Abdominal Support for Healing

 There are tools that women can implement into their recovery routine which can be used to reduce pain and increase comfort.
-Postpartum recovery garments such as Postpartum Compression Girdles are excellent tools that aid in a comfortable recovery while allowing a woman to move about, hold her baby and still breastfeed comfortably, all without experiencing pain.
+Recovery garments such as Bellefit Postpartum Girdles and Corsets are excellent tools that aid in a comfortable recovery while allowing a woman to move about, hold her baby and still breastfeed comfortably, all without experiencing pain.

 Postpartum Abdominal Compression is applied with a garment that a woman wears tightly around the torso following the birth of a baby.
 To maximize their benefits, postpartum girdles should fit quite snugly around the midsection.
 It is this tightness that helps improve posture and aid in recovery after baby is born.
 Bellefit is the maker of the best postpartum girdle for recovery after natural birth or c-section.

 Postpartum binders apply steady pressure around a woman’s abdomen and lumbar region meant to reduce swelling, expel fluids, improve posture, provide support for both the abdomen and back and allow women to have more mobility after giving birth.

 In addition, postpartum binding has the added bonus of helping women fit into their pre-pregnancy clothes comfortably and sooner than they would if they went through a postpartum recovery without it.

 Wearing Postpartum Girdle